lamw/ghettoVCB/README.md

 History of modifications:
 ===

+- 06.11.15  Merged modifications of lamw/ghettoVCB until 06.11.2015 into this bundle.
+Fixes and modifications listed below are included in this bundle.

 - 23.10.14  Fixed value displayed as "DST_DATASTORE_FREE" in debug mode.
 Fixed message when faulty backup is deleted to match situation where nothing is deleted (VM_BACKUP_ROTATION_COUNT).
 Do not continue backup of vm if backup of vmdk's of it has failed for some reason.